 Before deciding on an application for full or partial demolition, the responsible authority will consider, as appropriate:

 The assessed significance of the heritage place or building.

-The character and appearance of the building or works and its contribution to the historic, social and architectural values, character and appearance of the heritage place.
+The character and appearance of the building or works and its contribution to the historic, social and architectural values, character and appearance of the heritage place, and the streetscape.

 The significance of the fabric or part of the building, and the degree to which it contributes to the three-dimensional form of the building, regardless of whether it is visible.